Dr JS Moroka Local Municipality

-Dr JS Moroka Local Municipality is located in the Nkangala District Municipality of Mpumalanga province, South Africa.
-The seat of Dr JS Moroka Local Municipality is Siyabuswa.
+Dr JS Moroka Municipality (UMasipaladi weDr JS Moroka; Mmasepala wa Dr JS Moroka; Mmasepala wa Dr JS Moroka) is a local municipality within the Nkangala District Municipality, in the Mpumalanga province of South Africa.
+The seat is Siyabuswa.
+It is named after James Moroka, 8th President-General of the African National Congress.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-two members elected by mixed-member proportional representation.
 Thirty-one are elected by first-past-the-post voting in thirty-one wards, while the remaining thirty-one are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 3 August 2016 the African National Congress (ANC) won a majority of forty-three seats on the council.

 The following table shows the results of the 2016 election.

 In a by-election held on 8 January 2019, a ward previously held by the ANC was won by an independent candidate.
 Council composition was reconfigured as seen below: